 On film, Charles appeared in many shorts for William Selig and William Fox from 1912-1921.
 In 1915 he was a member of the Chicago stock company for Selig Polyscope, appearing in ‘Red Seal’ films with Harry Mestayer and Grace Darmond.
-Charles is known for Sogarth Aroon (1912), Ben Austin in Your Girl and Mine: A Woman Suffrage Play (1914, Selig Polyscope, with Helen Ware), A Texas Steer (1914, Selig Polyscope, with Tyrone Power), The Leaving of Lawrence (1915), Dr Pool in The Millionaire Baby (1915, Selig), The Girl in the Gingham Gown (1912), Gaspard in Bitter Fruit (1920, Dramafilms) and Duc de Chavannes in Buried Treasure (1921, Cosmopolitan).
+Charles is known for Sogarth Aroon (1912), Ben Austin in Your Girl and Mine: A Woman Suffrage Play (1914, Selig Polyscope, with Helen Ware), A Texas Steer (1914, Selig Polyscope, with Tyrone Power), Arthur Pickering in House of a Thousand Candles (1915, Selig Polyscope), The Leaving of Lawrence (1915), Dr Pool in The Millionaire Baby (1915, Selig), The Girl in the Gingham Gown (1912), Gaspard in Bitter Fruit (1920, Dramafilms) and Duc de Chavannes in Buried Treasure (1921, Cosmopolitan).

 Artist Will H. Bradley cast Charles as the evil, drunken slave-trader Gaspard in his film Bitter Fruit (1920).
 Shot in the Florida Everglades, the story told of pirates kidnapping two American women and selling them to the lecherous Gaspard.
 Charles’ character plots to kill his own nephew, threatens to brand a captive slave, and many more dastardly deeds.
 In the end, however, he meets his fate with much melodramatic gusto.